Norvir Tablets is a brand of medicine containing the active ingredient ritonavir.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-If your doctor or pharmacist tells you to stop taking this medicine, or the medicine has passed its expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor or pharmacist tells you to stop taking this medicine, or the medicine has passed its expiry date, ask your pharmacist what to do with any that is left over.

 What it looks like